abhisheshpal/New_hmm_2019/rasberry_des/README.md

       `rosrun topological_utils topological_map_update.py`
       Add `MarkerArray` element with topic `/topological_map_visualisation`
       The `/topological_map` topic is also being published
+    * Go to Step 6
-4. If you already have a map (as a waypoint, yaml or tmap file), load topological_navigation nodes
+5. If you already have a map (as a waypoint, yaml or tmap file), load topological_navigation nodes
   * If the topological map nodes are not in the mongodb, store them in mongodb first
     * if only a waypoint file is available, create tmap and yaml files and load any of them to the mongodb.
       `rosrun topological_utils waypoints_to_yaml_tmap.py <input_file.txt> <outfile> <tplg_map_dataset_name> <tplg_map_name> [max_dist_connect]`